virtual-puppet-project/vpuppr/docs/ARCHITECTURE.md

 3. Performance

 [Unsafe Rust](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html) is _not_ a concern for this project and will be used wherever necessary, within reason.
-If a feature is possible to implement in safe Rust with a slight performance penalty, then the feature should be implemented in safe Rust.

 ### Modules Loaded at Runtime